artmaks/botfactory/lib/python_telegram_bot-5.3.0.dist-info/DESCRIPTION.rst

 We believe that the best way to learn and understand this simple package is by example.
 So here are some examples for you to review.
-Even if it's not your approach for learning, please take a look at ``echobot2`` (below), it is de facto the base for most of the bots out there.
+Even if it's not your approach for learning, please take a look at ``echobot2``, it is de facto the base for most of the bots out there.
 Best of all, the code for these examples are released to the public domain, so you can start by grabbing the code and building on top of it.

-- `echobot2 <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/echobot2.py>`_ replies back messages.

-- `inlinebot <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/inlinebot.py>`_ basic example of an `inline bot <https://core.telegram.org/bots/inline>`_.

-- `state machine bot <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/state_machine_bot.py>`_ keeps the state for individual users, useful for multipart conversations.

-- `timerbot <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/timerbot.py>`_ uses the ``JobQueue`` to send timed messages.

-- `echobot <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/legacy/echobot.py>`_ uses only the pure API to echo messages.

-Look at the examples on the `wiki <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples>`_ to see other bots the community has built.
+Visit `this page <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/README.md>`_ to discover the official examples or look at the examples on the `wiki <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples>`_ to see other bots the community has built.

 -------
 Logging